 Immune reaction

 “The very first discoveries of the importance of the immune system were made a year or so before Per-Ingvar passed away.
 He was still very quick on the uptake and had no problem accepting this view of his discovery.
-Today, of course, there’s a lot of evidence from various doctoral theses, a couple of which have already passed the public defence stage, and another due to be defended next year.
+Today, of course, there’s a lot of evidence from various doctoral theses, some of which have already passed the public defence stage and another due to be defended next year.
 The main supervisor for these doctoral students has been, and is, Ann Wennerberg, Professor of Prosthetics at the University of Gothenburg,” Albrektsson says.

 Seized a chance